 For the third year running we have seen a notable increase in the in the number of people from outside the European Economic Area (EEA) on the permanent nursing register, rising from 84,316 to 92,260.
 For England alone, the number rose from 61,500 to 68,586.

 The health and wellbeing and professional support of all of our workforce is a top priority and we work closely with nursing diaspora groups to ensure our international nurses have the pastoral support they need.

-The International Recruitment team manages the ‘International Nursing Associations Diaspora’.
+The International Recruitment team works closely with the ‘International Nursing Associations Diaspora’.
 This is the collective term for the identified international nursing associations in England that provide support to international nurses and midwives in the NHS.
 This collaborative promotes services to NHS staff and works to advance the pastoral and professional support, and health and wellbeing of international nurses in the NHS.
 The diaspora supports the International Recruitment programme through providing data and insight that enables better understanding of the needs of international nurses and supports communities to be heard.

 The organisations that make up the diaspora group are:

 - Association Isabel Zendal: Association of Spanish Nurses and Health Workers working in the UK